 definition of this object across multiple lines.
 It is not required to

 understanding.
-Pikchr does not care.
+Pikchr does not care how long your source lines are.

 Some tricky calculations are involved here.
 We need to figure out